Last Updated on March 18, 2021

 To expose Jenkins to the internet over SSL we’ll create a load balancer and a load balancer listener to receive incoming HTTPS traffic.

-spans two public subnets - it’s assigned a
+the LoadBalancer spans two public subnets

 LoadBalancerSecurityGroup

-which allows inbound traffic from the internet on the SSL port 443, and outbound traffic to our Jenkins instance only - the
+which allows inbound traffic from the internet on the SSL port 443, and outbound traffic to our Jenkins instance only -

 LoadBalancerListener